Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 Ella Rock

-A very popular hiking trail in the Ella area is the Ella Rock hike.
-This is a more challenging hike than Little Adam’s Peak, as the entire trail is about 10 km long.
-It will take you about 4 hours there and back, and you’ll definitely need proper footwear and plenty of water for it.
+A very popular tourist route in the Ella area is the climb up Ella Rock.
+This is a more demanding hike than Little Adam’s Peak, as the entire route is around 10 km long.
+The round trip will take you about 4 hours, and you will definitely need suitable footwear and plenty of water.

 The starting point of the hiking trail is at Kithahella railway station.
-Many people choose to climb this peak at sunrise.
-However, in this case, we recommend choosing the guided alternative as there may be elephants on the trail at night.
+Many people decide to climb this peak at sunrise.
+In this case, however, we recommend choosing the guided option, as elephants may be present on the route at night.

 Also from Ella Rock you will have a view of the whole landscape.